ChrisBetancur/BetCompiler/README.md

     - Created new list append where I copied the list to a new array and free the old one

 ### Next Steps
-- Clean up AST
+- Translate AST to assembly to compile code
-    - check if var or function is defined properly

 ### How to compile code